marharyta-aleksandrova/marharyta-aleksandrova.github.io/README.md

 **2021.05:** Our paper *k-Pareto Optimality for Many-Objective Genetic Optimization* by Jean Ruppert, Marharyta Aleksandrova and Thomas Engel was accepted as a late-breaking abstract for [The Genetic and Evolutionary Computation Conference GECCO-2021](https://gecco-2021.sigevo.org/Accepted-Late-breaking-Abstracts).
 Resources: [poster](resources/2021/GECCO-poster.png), [video presentation](https://youtu.be/Z-46YdD6UhA)

+**2020.01:** Our paper *Security and Performance Implications of BGP Rerouting-resistant Guard Selection Algorithms for Tor* by Asya Mitseva, Marharyta Aleksandrova, Thomas Engel and Andriy Panchenko was accepted for 35th International Conference on ICT Systems Security and Privacy Protection [IFIP SEC 2020](https://sec2020.um.si/conference-program/).
+Resources: [presentation](resources/2020/IFIP_SEC_2020.pdf)